cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.harvester.exit.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to exit uploads as described above.
 - [ ] `cryostat.agent.harvester.max-age-ms` [`long`]: the JFR `maxage` setting, specified in milliseconds, to apply to periodic uploads during the application lifecycle.
 Defaults to `0`, which is interpreted as 1.5x the harvester period (`cryostat.agent.harvester.period-ms`).
 - [ ] `cryostat.agent.harvester.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to periodic uploads during the application lifecycle.
 Defaults to `0`, which means `unlimited`.
+- [ ] `cryostat.agent.harvester.autoanalyze` [`boolean`]: whether the pushed recordings should be marked for automatic analysis by the Cryostat server.
+Defaults to `true`.
 - [ ] `cryostat.agent.smart-trigger.definitions` [`String[]`]: a comma-separated list of Smart Trigger definitions to load at startup.
 Defaults to the empty string: no Smart Triggers.
 - [ ] `cryostat.agent.smart-trigger.evaluation.period-ms` [`long`]: the length of time between Smart Trigger evaluations.
 Default `1000`.
 - [ ] `cryostat.agent.callback.scheme` [`String`]: An override for the scheme portion of the `cryostat.agent.callback` URL (e.g. `https`).